Installing a car stereo in a vehicle with a factory amp

 We had easy access to the wiring harness that connected to the factory amp in Dave's Highlander.
 So we helped him wire the radio in a way that safely let us switch between the amp integration and bypass setups to compare the sound.

-To use the bypass harness, Dave simply unplugged the cable from the factory amp and plugged it into the harness's plug.
+To bypass factory amp, Dave simply unplugged the cable from the amp and plugged it into the bypass harness's plug.

 How did it sound?